 - Vanilla – Finally, a dose of vanilla takes just about anything chocolatey over the top!

 And for extra brownie love, add chunks of dark chocolate before baking and coarse sea salt after.
 It makes for gooey chocolate studded vegan brownie with just the right touch of salt to complement the subtle sweetness.
 Complete perfection!

 (Note – The full printable recipe is at the bottom of this post)

-- Mix: Mix the wet ingredients until combined, add the dry ingredients, mix again as shown above.
+- Mix: Mix the wet ingredients until combined, add the dry ingredients, and mix again as shown above.

 - Pour: Pour brownie batter into a prepared 8 x 8 baking dish.
 Top with optional chocolate chunks as shown below.

-While you’re waiting for the brownies to bake, enjoy scraping every bit of batter off the side of the bowl!
+While waiting for the brownies to bake, enjoy scraping every bit of batter off the side of the bowl!

 Tips For Success!